What is accounts payable? Accounts payable explained

 Manual tasks mostly involve data entry and data verification/matching which are pretty low-value – the mundane, repetitive nature of these tasks leads to work dissatisfaction and employee turnover.

 Modern AP teams that switch to AP automation manage these low-value tasks on auto-pilot.
-They focus instead on higher value tasks such as defining internal controls, lobbying for optimal credit terms and discounts from suppliers, framing spend policies and being audit-ready.
+They focus instead on higher value tasks such as defining internal controls, lobbying for optimal credit terms and discounts from suppliers, framing spend policies and being accounts payable audit-ready.

 Set up touchless AP workflows and streamline the Accounts Payable process in seconds.
 Book a 30-min live demo now.